QU Law Class of 2020 (of 104 employed)

 |Students matriculating in||# entering with conditional scholarships||# whose conditional scholarships have since been reduced or eliminated|

 *Please note, due to the Covid-19 pandemic, we waived the terms of our conditional scholarships for the Fall 2020 semester.
-Conditional scholarships will be reevaluated after Fall 2020 semester ranks are determined.
+These numbers reflect the conditional scholarships which have since been reduced or eliminated in the Spring semester of 2021.

 As defined by the American Bar Association (ABA), a conditional scholarship is any financial aid award, the retention of which is dependent upon the student maintaining a minimum grade point average or class standing, other than that ordinarily required to remain in good academic standing.